Teen arrested in connection with murder of Logan County man in Louisiana

 Sheriff's deputies responded to the Red Roof Plus on Puma Drive in Hammond, La., shortly before 8 a.m.
 Saturday on a report of a person shot.
-Deputies located Paul Holt, 62, with a gunshot wound to the chest, according to a Facebook post by the Sheriff's Office.
+Deputies located Paul Holt, 62, with a gunshot wound in his chest, according to a Facebook post by the sheriff's office.

 Holt later died at a nearby hospital.
 He and his wife had traveled to Louisiana as part of a birthday celebration, where Holt was to turn 63 on Sunday, according to the post.